 1 John 1:7 ESV But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.

-We must keep in mind the blood of the Lamb, our Lord Jesus Christ.
-As long as we are moving along in this thing we call life, the blood of Jesus keeps covering me.
+We must keep in mind the blood of our Lord Jesus Christ, the Lamb slain for us.
+As long as we are moving along in this thing we call life, the blood of Jesus keeps covering us.
 We remain righteous and holy in God’s sight.

 What some principles about the New Covenant that we need to understand?

 First of all, we must be clear that the new covenant does not permit our continuing in a lifestyle of sin.
 There are numerous statements of this fact in the New Testament.

 Galatians 5:19-21 ESV Now the works of the flesh are evident: sexual immorality, impurity, sensuality, (20) idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, (21) envy, drunkenness, orgies, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.